Natrix Natrix Persa (Eastern Grass Snake)

 Points of attention

-Cost and Purchase
+Costs and Purchase

 Legislation: No documentation is required for keeping this species.

-Unexpected costs: Costs are incurred when your snake happens to get sick or your equipment breaks down.
+Fixed costs: Fixed costs include the cost of food, which is a few tens of euros per year.
+Unexpected costs: Costs are incurred if your hose happens to get sick or your equipment breaks down.